 Know which type of asset donation will do the most good in the community and provide you with the biggest tax benefit.

-There is still time to plan for your charitable giving in 2023, and there are many options beyond writing a check.
+There is still time to plan for your charitable giving, and there are many options beyond writing a check.
 Sometimes, utilizing other assets can have the dual advantages of maximizing tax benefits for you and your family and allowing you to give more to nonprofits.
 This ensures that your donations have the greatest impact in the community while also providing you with the most tax advantages possible.

 While cash is easy to donate, it may not be the right option for all situations.
 Below are some examples of non-cash assets you can donate that will benefit your favorite nonprofits and your tax planning.